drfailer/serializer-cpp/README.md

 be serialized, it must be iterable and it has to store only non-pointer types or pointers on fundamental types.
 This is due to the fact that polymophic types can not be handled.

+For now, **only sequential access containers like `std::vector` are handled**.
+The library should be completed to be able to handle maps, ...